bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_1.md

 within the number of blocks it actually took to be confirmed.
 For instance, if we see transaction `t` when the blockchain is at height `1000` and then we notice that `t` has been included in block `1006`, we can deduce that the fee-rate paid by `t` was the exact value required to get confirmed within the next `6` blocks.

-So to build our model, we first need to gather this data, and machine learning needs a *lot* of data to work well.
+So to build our model, we first need to gather these data, and machine learning needs a *lot* of data to work well.

 #### The data logger